MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

 6. On the **Configure the service account** page, enter the username and password for the Orchestrator service account.
 The Web API will run under an IIS App Pool with this identity.
 Select **Test** to verify the account credentials.
 If the credentials are accepted, select **Next**.

 7. On the **Configure the database server** page, enter the name of the database server associated with your Orchestrator management server.
 You can also specify whether to use Windows Authentication or SQL Server Authentication, and whether to create a new database or use an existing database.
-If Windows Authentication is selected, the service account credentials from previous step are used to connect to the database.
+If Windows Authentication is selected, the service account credentials from previous steps are used to connect to the database.
 Select **Test Database Connection** to verify the account credentials.
 If the credentials are accepted, select **Next**.

-8. On the **Configure the database** page, select the Orchestrator database for your deployment, and then click **Next**.
+8. On the **Configure the database** page, select the Orchestrator database for your deployment, and then select **Next**.

-9. On the **Configure CORS (Cross-Origin Resource Sharing) and the port for the Web API** page, verify the port numbers for the Orchestrator Web API service and the URL of the Orchestration console, and then click **Next**.
+9. On the **Configure CORS (Cross-Origin Resource Sharing) and the port for the Web API** page, verify the port numbers for the Orchestrator Web API service and the URL of the Orchestration console, and then select **Next**.

-10. On the **Select the installation location** page, verify the installation location for Orchestrator, and then click **Next**.
+10. On the **Select the installation location** page, verify the installation location for Orchestrator, and then select **Next**.

-11. On the **Microsoft Update** page, optionally indicate whether you want to use the Microsoft Update services to check for updates, and then click **Next**.
+11. On the **Microsoft Update** page, optionally indicate whether you want to use the Microsoft Update services to check for updates, and then select **Next**.

-12. On the **Help improve Microsoft System Center Orchestrator** page, optionally indicate whether you want to participate in **Error Reporting**, and then click **Next**.
+12. On the **Help improve Microsoft System Center Orchestrator** page, optionally indicate whether you want to participate in **Error Reporting**, and then select **Next**.

-13. Review the **Installation summary** page, and then click **Install**.
+13. Review the **Installation summary** page, and then select **Install**.

     The **Installing features** page appears and displays the installation progress.

 ## Install Orchestration Console

-Since Orchestrator 2022, the Web API service and Orchestration Console can be installed separately, on different machines.
+Since Orchestrator 2022, the Web API service and Orchestration Console can be installed separately on different machines.

 1. On the server where you want to install the Orchestration Console, install the [Microsoft Visual C++ Redistributable](/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022&preserve-view=true) package and start the Orchestrator Setup Wizard.
 To start the wizard on your product media or network share, double-click **SetupOrchestrator.exe**.

-2. On the main **Setup** page, under **Standalone installations**, click **Orchestration Console**.
+2. On the main **Setup** page, under **Standalone installations**, select **Orchestration Console**.

-3. On the **Product registration** page, provide the name and company for the product registration, and click **Next**.
+3. On the **Product registration** page, provide the name and company for the product registration, and select **Next**.

     >[!NOTE]
     >For this evaluation release, a product key is not required.

-4. On the **Please read this License Terms** page, review, and accept the Microsoft Software License Terms, and click **Next**.
+4. On the **Please read this License Terms** page, review, and accept the Microsoft Software License Terms, and select **Next**.

-   On the **Diagnostic and Usage data** page, review the Diagnostic and Usage data notice, and click **Next**.
+   On the **Diagnostic and Usage data** page, review the Diagnostic and Usage data notice, and select **Next**.

 5. Your computer is checked for required hardware and software.
 If your computer meets all the requirements, **All prerequisites are installed** page appears.
-Click **Next** and proceed to the next step.
+Select **Next** and proceed to the next step.

     If a prerequisite is not met, a page displays information about the prerequisite that has not been met and how to resolve the issue.
 Use the following steps to resolve the failed prerequisite check:

     Orchestration Console requires IIS URL Rewrite module, download from here.

 6. On the **Configure the service account** page, enter the username and password for the Orchestrator service account.
 The Console will run under an IIS App Pool with this identity.
-Click **Test to verify the account credentials**.
-If the credentials are accepted, click **Next**.
+Select **Test to verify the account credentials**.
+If the credentials are accepted, select **Next**.

-7. On the **Configure the ports for the Web Console** page, verify the port numbers for the Orchestration Console service and the URL of the Web API service, and click **Next**.
+7. On the **Configure the ports for the Web Console** page, verify the port numbers for the Orchestration Console service and the URL of the Web API service, and select **Next**.

     >[!NOTE]
     >The Web API URL should not have a trailing forward slash `/`.

-8. On the **Select the installation location** page, verify the installation location for Orchestrator, and click **Next**.
+8. On the **Select the installation location** page, verify the installation location for Orchestrator, and select **Next**.

-9. On the **Microsoft Update** page, optionally indicate whether you want to use the Microsoft Update services to check for updates and click **Next**.
+9. On the **Microsoft Update** page, optionally indicate whether you want to use the Microsoft Update services to check for updates and select **Next**.

-10. On the **Help improve Microsoft System Center Orchestrator** page, optionally indicate whether you want to participate in Error Reporting, and then click **Next**.
+10. On the **Help improve Microsoft System Center Orchestrator** page, optionally indicate whether you want to participate in Error Reporting, and then select **Next**.

-11. Review the **Installation summary** page and click **Install**.
+11. Review the **Installation summary** page and select **Install**.

 The **Installing features** page appears and displays the installation progress.